Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 The unique strength of the Diverge-Converge Model lies in its ability to foster robust competition among auditors, backed by a dynamic reward pool structure.
 This structure ensures the engagement of top-tier auditors and encourages their continuous involvement throughout the process.
 Furthermore, the model emphasizes transparency promoting efficient communication among auditors, the protocol team, and judges.

 The Diverge-Converge Multi-Phase Audit Model introduces a novel approach to auditing in the Web3 space, addressing the possible shortcomings of existing models while presenting its unique advantages.
-As Web3 continues to grow and evolve, this model could serve as a new standard, guiding the way towards more effective and high-quality audits.
+As Web3 continues to grow and evolve, this model could serve as a new standard, guiding the way toward more effective and high-quality audits.
 Further experiments and implementations of this model will provide more insights and potential enhancements, contributing to the continuous improvement and refinement of auditing practices in the Web3 space.

-# 6. Acknowledgements
+# 6. Acknowledgments
 We extend our sincere gratitude to the entire [Cyfrin](https://www.cyfrin.io/) team for their invaluable contributions and advice.
 Their insights and expertise were instrumental in refining and enhancing our ideas.
 Additionally, special thanks to [Josselin Feist](https://twitter.com/Montyly) from [Trail of Bits](https://www.trailofbits.com/) and [Tincho](https://twitter.com/tinchoabbate) for reviewing the paper and offering valuable insights and advice.

 # 7. References